KaiaWalters/KaiaWalters/README.md

 ## Ahoy traveler!
 My name is Kaia!

 I'm a full stack software engineer based in Boston, I have a passion for community advocacy.
 I aspire to use my skills to aid budding commmunity organizations and empower others to do the same.
-I'm still tinkering with ideas on how to do this sustainably.

 My long term goals are to become a strong advocate for change, grow into a dependable elder, and make the ancestors proud.